Ow1omir/signup-signin.github.io/README.md

 「　[Preview](https://ow1omir.github.io/signup-signin.github.io/?#)　」

-Code a very bad registration and login for a practical task in college :D
+Code a imitation registration and login for a practical task in college :D